 Everyone has their own ideas about what accessible means.
 To Briometrix, accessibility is a human right.

-All spaces humans design, from public to private, should be accessible to all.
-As independence is being able to manage everyday tasks on your own and to make your own decisions about when help is required.
+All spaces that society creates, public and private, should be accessible to all, because independence is being able to manage everyday tasks on your own, and to make your own decisions about when help is required.

-That is at the heart of why Briometrix has created our apps and wearable technology, our belief in independence and people living on their own terms.
+Briometrix is driven by our belief in independence and enabling people to live on their own terms.

-‘Brio’ origin is Italian – meaning determination, vibrant, zest, gusto, ebullience in performance and style.
+The origin of ‘Brio’ is Italian – meaning enthusiasm, vitality, dynamism, energy, zest, gusto and ebullience in performance and style.

-Along with the invaluable support from wheelchair pilots, sports teams and coaches, physio and occupational therapist and the many professional working in the wheelchair community.
+We gratefully acknowledge the invaluable support of our wheelchair pilots, sports teams and coaches, physio- and occupational therapists and the many professional working in the wheelchair community.

 Damien O'Meara, Sports Scientist, NSW Institute of Sport